 Tracking tasks helps you see which activities are a total waste of time, like many of the distracting non-work activities you do on your smartphone.
 You may not realize how much time you waste on these things until you start tracking time.
 This knowledge can be the catalyst for positive change in your work day.

 You can’t do everything yourself.
-At some point you’ll need to hire and hand off jobs you’re least effective at.
-But when you’re used to doing everything yourself, it might be hard to pin down which tasks for which you should hire.
-You’ll notice certain jobs take up a lot of your time.
-These tasks might be very hard for you or confusing or just plain boring.
-These are likely the ones you should get help with.
+At some point you’ll need to hire and hand off the jobs you don’t know how to do.
+But which are those exactly?
+When you’re used to doing everything yourself, it might be hard to pin down which tasks you should give up to someone more qualified.
+These jobs probably take up a lot of your time, they might be very hard for you or confusing or just plain boring.

 Whether you charge by the hour or not, tracking your time will show you what you make per hour.
 This rate may vary from project to project, depending on how much time a project takes you.
 Knowing what you’re making per hour on a project will help you decide if you need to charge extra for the project.